How often should bearded dragons be fed?

 This gradual reduction in dietary protein is proportional to the rate of the dragon’s growth, as they don’t need as much protein and calories from bugs when they’re older as they do when they’re younger.
 It also helps prevent gout and obesity, two conditions that are extremely prevalent in the US bearded dragon population due to rampant overfeeding and poor breeding practices.

-If your bearded dragon has a bad habit of not eating their greens, even if you offer insects 1-2x/week, that still means that your dragon’s diet is 100% high-protein sources.
+If your bearded dragon has a bad habit of not eating their greens, that still means that your dragon’s diet is 100% high-protein sources.
 For tips on getting a stubborn bearded dragon to eat their greens, read my article: Help!
 My Bearded Dragon Won’t Eat Greens.

-Overfeeding and over-supplementing, although well-meant, can kill your dragon — for more information, read our section on Yolk Coelomitis.
+Overfeeding and over-supplementing, although well-meant, can kill your dragon — for one example, read the section on Yolk Coelomitis.

 TABLE OF CONTENTS: